 In a Customer Experience Report by RightNow, 82% of people have left a company because of a bad customer service experience.

 It's that simple.
-Bad customer service is going to lose you customers, not help you gain referrals, and could even lead to bad online reviews.
-So make customer service a priority for your team as you move into 2015!
+Bad customer service is going to lose you customers, stop you from gaining referrals, and could even lead to bad online reviews.
+So make customer service a priority for your team.